effofeks/one-switch/README.md

 ## Usage

-### Using Sample Data
+### Data Loading and Filtering
-1. Select "Sample Data" as the data source
-2. Select the type of visualisation from the sidebar
-3. Adjust the parameters for the selected visualisation
-4. Click the "Generate" button to create the visualisation

-### Using Database Connection
-1. Select "Database Connection" as the data source
+1. Select your data source
-2. Choose the season year and commodity group from the dropdown menus
+2. Apply filters as needed
-3. Click "Load Data" to fetch the filtered data from the database
+3. Click "Load Data" to prepare the dataset for visualisation

+### Creating visualisations
-4. Select the visualisation type and adjust parameters
+1. Select the visualisation type from the sidebar
+2. Configure the parameters specific to that visualisation
-5. Click the "Generate" button to create the visualisation
+3. Click "Generate" to create the visualisation
+4. View statistics and insights in the expandable "Statistics" section

+### Heatmap Statistical Analysis
+The heatmap visualisations include:
+- Statistical significance testing with configurable parameters
+- Correction for multiple testing using Benjamini-Hochberg FDR method
+- Adjustable significance level and minimum effect size
+- Complete p-value table with formatted values and counts

 ## Data Processing

-When using the database connection, the application:
-1. Loads data from three main SQL queries:
-   - Carton groupings data (main trade transactions)
-   - Pallet timeline data (for standardized carton measurements)
-   - Finance data (for revenue and expense information)
-2. Applies filters for season year and commodity group
-3. Processes and merges the data to create a comprehensive dataset for visualisation
-4. Calculates derived metrics like revenue in a standardized currency

-## Future Work

-- Add more visualisation types and parameters
-- Add export options for generated visualisations
-- Implement caching for improved performance with large datasets
-- Add user authentication for secure database access
-- Add more filtering options (by region, date range, etc.)
-- Support for custom SQL queries

-## Dependencies

-- Streamlit
-- NetworkX
-- Matplotlib
-- Pandas
-- NumPy
-- SQLAlchemy
-- python-dotenv
+The application processes data through:
+1. Loading from selected data sources
+2. Filtering based on user-selected criteria
+3. Applying statistical methods for significance testing
+4. Calculating weighted averages and normalized proportions for heatmaps
+5. Generating network metrics for graph-based visualisations